 How to use an old dial telephone

 Old dial phones in the UK could dial a number directly provided that the phones were on the new STD system.
 This page explains in detail with illustrations how to dial a number with an old dial phone and how to receive the call.
-It includes finding the number, dialling and where necessary asking the operator to make the call.
+It includes finding the number, dialling and where necessary asking the operator at the telephone exchange to make the call.
 Also discussed are why the Q is missing on these dials and why there is no distinction between the letter O and the number 0.
 Features are the recollections from people who used these phones as a norm.

 By the webmaster: her early recollections with further research and contributions from others who lived at the time